Dallas Mavericks all-time roster and statistics leaders

 Dirk Nowitzki is the longest-serving player in Mavericks history.

 The Dallas Mavericks are an American professional basketball team based in Dallas.
 They play in the Southwest Division of the Western Conference in the National Basketball Association (NBA).
 The team joined the NBA in 1980 as an expansion team and won their first NBA championship in 2011.
 The Mavericks have played their home games at the American Airlines Center since 2001.
 Their principal owners are Miriam Adelson and Patrick Dumont.
-Their current staff includes Nico Harrison as general manager and Jason Kidd as head coach.
+Their current staff includes Mike Schmitz as general manager and Jason Kidd as the most recent head coach.

 Dirk Nowitzki, who played his entire NBA career with the Mavericks starting in 1998, is the franchise's longest-serving player.
 He played more games, played more minutes, scored more points, and recorded more rebounds than any other Maverick.
 He also leads the franchise in field goals made, three-pointers made, and free throws made.
 His achievements include the Most Valuable Player Award in 2007, Finals Most Valuable Player Award in 2011, 14 All-Star Game selections, and 12 consecutive All-NBA Team selections.

-Other prominent Mavericks include Steve Nash, who was selected to two All-NBA Teams and two All-Star Games.
+Another prominent Maverick, Steve Nash, was selected to two All-NBA Teams and two All-Star Games.
 He and Luka Dončić (five times) are the only other Mavericks who have been selected to the All-NBA Team.
 Rolando Blackman and Mark Aguirre were selected to four and three All-Star games, respectively, and Dončić has been selected to five as of 2024.
 Six other players, James Donaldson, Michael Finley, Chris Gatling, Josh Howard, Kyrie Irving, and Jason Kidd, were selected to the All-Star Game at least once during their Mavericks careers.
 Three Mavericks have won the NBA Sixth Man of the Year Award: Roy Tarpley in 1988, Antawn Jamison in 2004, and Jason Terry in 2009.
-Ten players were selected to the All-Rookie Team, including Kidd, who won the Rookie of the Year Award in 1995, and Dončić, who earned the distinction in 2019.
-Three players, Adrian Dantley, Alex English, and Dennis Rodman, have been inducted to the Basketball Hall of Fame, although all of them spent most of their careers elsewhere, and each spent less than two seasons with the Mavericks.
+Twelve players were selected to the All-Rookie Team, including Kidd, who won the Rookie of the Year Award in 1995, Dončić, who earned the distinction in 2019, and Cooper Flagg, who earned the distinction in 2026.
+Nine players have been inducted to the Basketball Hall of Fame.
 Guard Derek Harper, who played 12 seasons with the Mavericks during two separate stints, is the franchise leader in assists and steals.
 Before being passed by Nowitzki, the blocked shots category was led by center Shawn Bradley, who once led the league in blocks.